Skip to content

 Astronaut i nspace-fun facts about Malaysia

 Datuk Dr. Sheikh Muszaphar Shukor was the first Malaysian astronaut to fly into space.
 His flight took place during the month of Ramadan, so he had to celebrate from space.
-And since it was the first time a Muslim was in orbit, everyone was watching to see how he was able to pray at zero gravity, find Mecca, and fast all day long.
-Malaysia made a guidebook for future Muslim astronauts titled, “Guidelines for Performing Islamic Rites at the International Space Station.”
+As he floated in space, proudly displaying the Malaysian flag on his spacesuit, everyone was watching to see how he was able to pray at zero gravity, find Mecca, and fast all day long.

 11. The lingo